 Daniel Beck is responsible for Got Transition’s outreach and communications, tracking and program monitoring, program efforts with state Title V agencies, and assisting with policy research.
 Mr. Beck plays a key role with The National Alliance’s transition efforts in the District of Columbia, including developing the health transition website content for dctransition.org and improving linkages between health transition and education and employment transition efforts.
 He is also a free-lance writer.
 Mr. Beck received his Master’s Degree in American Studies from the George Washington University.

-Phabinly Gabriel is responsible for assisting with policy development and research, health care financing, and quality improvement for Got Transition.
-Mr. Gabriel has experience in healthcare consulting, data management, and analytics.
-In addition, he has participated in research related to adolescent behavior, education, and muscular development.
-Mr. Gabriel received his Bachelors of Arts in Neuroscience and Psychology at Wesleyan University and plans to pursue a medical degree in the future.
+Chris Harwood is responsible for assisting with research, health care financing, and quality improvement.
+Mr. Harwood has experience in leadership development and data management.
+In addition, he has participated in research related to prosocial behavior in the context of scarce resources.
+Mr. Harwood received his Bachelors of Arts in Psychology from Princeton University and plans to pursue a medical degree in the future.

 Cabinet Executive Team

 - Health Partners